Submit a Session Proposal

 - Name(s) and Address(es) of Confirmed Instructor(s): Email and phone numbers should be included, as well.
 A contact person should be identified if there are multiple instructors.

-- Instructor(s) background: Provide a paragraph highlighting the instructor’s background and experience with the subject, including teaching experience and a short list of related publications, if relevant.
+- Instructor(s) background: Provide a paragraph highlighting the instructor’s background and experience with the subject, including teaching experience and short list of related publications, if relevant.

 The text portion of your submitted proposal should include a paragraph or two explaining the topic/concept, including a description of why this session would be relevant and important.
 Has this topic been presented in conferences before?
 If yes, why should this material be presented again?
 Proposals that include novel and important information, especially if not previously presented at this workshop, will be given a higher priority for acceptance.
 Often, several proposals are submitted for popular topic areas (e.g., adaptive designs and oncology).
 Make your session proposal stand out by describing how it would be different from others in the same general topic.